-Loggly is a cloud based log management service that is aimed to provide application intelligence delivered to you applications on Cloud.
+Loggly is a cloud-based log management service that is aimed to provide application intelligence delivered to your applications on Cloud.
 Having said that, it is also classified as a Software as a Service (SaaS) solution for your entire log management and data management.
 With the help of this service, you will be able to bring logs from the entire infrastructure to a single place and perform a tracking activity or an analysis altogether.
 Since that Loggly is a managed service altogether, there is no need of any further hardware or software requirements from the customer’s end and provides with a provision to scale basis on the customer operations.

-Loggly is a best suited tool that fits for technical operations, development, customer service and even for product management teams.
+Loggly is a best-suited tool that fits for technical operations, development, customer service and even for product management teams.
 Anybody who wants to gain some insights using just the log data might want to use this service named loggly.
 Most of the top used uses of this service are troubleshooting issues, application issues, transaction correlation, deployment monitoring, application analytics and alerting.

 Following are some of the advantages of using Loggly, let us now take a look at each and every one of them:

 Graylog is an open source centralized log management tool that can be comfortably called an alternative to Splunk.
-Graylog captures, stores real time search and analysis against loads of machine data (that gets generated from any part of your IT infrastructure).
-Graylog’s another feature is the Audit Log capability, where in it records and stores all the actions that are performed by a user or administrator which do make changes to your Graylog system.
-There is a provision of an archiving functionality in Graylog that allows to store everything older than 30 days on a slow storage and allows only to re-import in to the Graylog system when it is really required.
+Graylog captures, stores real-time search and analysis against loads of machine data (that gets generated from any part of your IT infrastructure).
+Graylog’s another feature is the Audit Log capability, wherein it records and stores all the actions that are performed by a user or administrator which do make changes to your Graylog system.
+There is a provision of an archiving functionality in Graylog that allows to store everything older than 30 days on a slow storage and allows only to re-import into the Graylog system when it is really required.